 Charles Bals, a French man stuck in traffic between Berlin and Düsseldorf, is involved in film production, design, fashion, exotic records.
 I can hardly describe Charles’ style as a unique feeling and interpretation of Miami Vice TV series, tanned 80s, Waikiki beach, tennis, vintage neon salmon-pink and petrol colors, old cartoons and undescribeable flavors.
 In his own words “Been through all of disco and quite recently developed a taste for the failed disco attempts too, private records and border genres.
 Trying to make up new drawers incl Beachfreaks (hippie psych dance), Outsiders (private disco /fails etc) and Pugno funk (spaghetti western and that sort of)…”.
-Charles and his side-fists J. Evan Jordan and Danny McLewin (Psychemagik) are in the process of opening the gates to a unique online record shop, Beach Freaks, that can already be followed on Facebook and addresses only the most demanding music collectors.
+Charles and his side-fists J. Evan Jordan and Danny McLewin (Psychemagik) are in the process of opening the gates to a unique online record shop, Beach Freaks, that addresses only the most demanding music collectors.
 Don’t miss our exclusive interview on Krossfingers with them soon.
 And now Charles shared with us five significant 7 inches!

 Rendez-Vous — My Blue Bird (7”, 1977) [Baccara, Belgium]